foonster/postman/README.md

  script has many formatting and operational options, most of which can be specified within a variable file "_variables.php" each form.

-## To do

-These changes apply to my fork of the software.
-This file does not need to be merged into `foonster/postman`.

-- [x] Place variables used by Postman into an array, to prevent from filling the global namespace
-- [ ] Separate functionality of `Email.php` into individual classes
-- [ ] Send `Content-Type: application/json` with JSON responses; perhaps send proper HTTP status codes to simplify AJAX interaction

 ## FILES

 _postman.php - main processing file.